NTB45/Kanon-Windows11-Guide/README.md

     If you get a DirectSound with a bunch of bogus text error, restart your computer.
     If the game audio gets choppier over time, restart your computer.
+    Audio is pretty choppy compared to rlvm or original game, if you want to play on the original engine , you gotta cope with this issue and install older versions of windows(like 10) to play it.

 Conclusion